 Like many private golf clubs across the country, Seven Canyons suffered through the bankruptcy process a few years ago.
-Happily, it emerged from that in substantially better fashion than before.
-For most members and villa and property owners that was all positive as they are gained control of the property from the original developer and have hired the nearby Enchantment Resort to manage golf club.
+Happily, it emerged from that in substantially better fashion than before and is now owned by member of the Club.
+For most members and villa and property owners that was a positive development as they are gained control of the property from the original developer and have hired the nearby Enchantment Resort to manage golf club.

 If Sedona’s prices seem out of reach to you, there are pockets of delightful places to live all over the Verde Valley